nameko/nameko/docs/cli.rst

     $ A_LIST_OF_THINGS=[A,B,C] nameko run --config ./foobar.yaml <module>[:<ServiceClass>]

-the parser for environment variable will paire all braquet.
+the parser for environment variable will pair all bracket.

 .. code-block::  yaml